Home Dinner Beef Sirloin Tip Steak

 With this incredible recipe, you can enjoy a fancy meal without burning a hole in your pocket.

-Juicy grilled steak tips are drenched in a ridiculously creamy and savory mushroom gravy.
-It couldn’t get any better than that.
+Juicy grilled steak tips drenched in a ridiculously creamy and savory mushroom gravy – it couldn’t get any better than that.

 So what are you waiting for?
 Time to fire up that grill and whip up this delectable sirloin tip steak!

-Steaks are tremendously amazing, but we all know they can be on the expensive side, which is why we often reserve them for special occasions.
+Steaks are amazing, but we all know they can be kind of expensive.
+That’s why you often reserve them for special occasions.

 How Do You Cook a Sirloin Tip Steak?

-While you can definitely cook sirloin tips on the stove or in the oven, grilling is my top choice.
+While you can definitely cook this type of steak on the stove or in the oven, grilling is my top choice.

-Stir in the mushrooms and cover the skillet.
-Cook for about 5 minutes or until the mushrooms turn dark brown.
+- Stir in the mushrooms, cover the skillet, and cook for about 5 minutes or until the mushrooms turn dark brown.

 Refer to this table to help you achieve your desired doneness.
 As you can see, cooking doesn’t take long, so keep a watchful eye.